ssalnikov/adeptima-hiring/SENIOR.md

 - CODE SASS, Flexbox, CSS3+
 - CODE Git

-If you are confident wit the above, ask for a test assignment so you can acquire the following through your career with us
+If you are confident with the above, ask for a test assignment so you can acquire the following through your career with us

 #### Adeptima Front Test Assignment
 https://docs.google.com/document/d/1sY5InmugcuGnhFDK2tsZRHBYPFJP6cjWmdIftB5EGOM/edit